stijn-dejongh/lovecraft_public_domain/raw_converts/td.md

 who or what was it--  and where was Edward?
 Ought it to be free or confined . . . or ought it to be extirpated from the face of the earth?
-There was a hint of the abysmally sardonic in everything the creature said--the Asenath-like eyes lent a special and baffling mockery to certain words about the &lsquo;early liberty earned by an   especially close confinement'.
+There was a hint of the abysmally sardonic in everything the creature said--the Asenath-like eyes lent a special and baffling mockery to certain words about the "early liberty earned by an   especially close confinement'.
 I must have behaved very awkwardly, and was glad to beat a retreat.

   All that day and the next I racked my brain over the problem.
 What had happened?